-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the M8 carriageway surface. - Works are programmed to only take 5-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00. - No works are required within River Almond (source to Foulshiels Burn confluence) or Drain1, which are spanned/culverted by the M8 within the scheme extents, therefore there will be no change in the hydrological regime or water quality within the River Almond (source to Foulshiels Burn confluence) or Drain1. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the M8 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the M876 carriageway surface. - Works are programmed to only take 7-nights to complete on a rolling programme, with the aim being to complete the noisiest works by 23:00.

+- Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No in-combination effects have been identified. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the M876 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.